fall smallmouth fall smallmouth

 The Rapala Shadow Rap

 The Shadow Rap has taken the word action to a whole new level.
 It has positive buoyancy and it comes in two sizes.
 The one I’ve been throwing runs to about 7 feet and the other runs about 4 feet.
-I’ve been casting up a little bit shallower and Big Jim has been working around a bit deeper off the ledges.
+I’ve been casting up a little bit shallower and Jim has been working around a bit deeper off the ledges.

 The Hooks